SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

     form.
 Not compatible with events.
   - `GPUSimpleATsit5` - A version of `SimpleATsit5` without the integrator
     interface.
 Only allows `solve`.
+  - `SimpleRK4` - A fixed timestep barebones RK4 implementation with integrators.
+  - `LoopRK4` - A fixed timestep barebones RK4.
+Not compatible with events or
+    the integrator interface.
+  - `GPURK4` - A fully static RK4 for specialized compilation to accelerators
+    like GPUs and TPUs.

 Note that this setup is not automatically included with DifferentialEquations.jl.
 To use the following algorithms, you must install and use SimpleDiffEq.jl: